 Do you go for a run and finish questioning if your heart rate is too high or too low, what that means and how you can train better?
-We're here to help leaving you informed and ready to take on your training.
+We're here to help.

 Understanding Heart Rate

 Our heart beats multiple times every minute to pump blood around our body, carrying oxygen to give our cells energy to function.
-When we need more energy, for example when we are moving faster, we need more oxygen to power our muscles and as a result our heart has to beat faster.
+When we run, we need more oxygen to power our muscles and as a result our heart has to beat faster.

 Training to heart rate is more complex than training to pace, but it can be a useful measure if used correctly.